-Unfortunately there are more scams out there than anyone would like to imagine.
+Unfortunately, there are more scams out there than anyone would like to imagine.
 Having been on the Internet for several years I think of myself as slightly tech savvy (yes, only slightly).
 I know how to spot the obvious scam.
-You know the ones I’m talking about, the one where the spelling is incorrect and the punctuation is barely existed.
+You know the ones I’m talking about, the one where the spelling is incorrect and the punctuation barely exists.
 I often get emails where I can tell it was sent from someone whose primary language is not English.

 The email looked legitimate.
 There were no misspellings, punctuation was proper, grammar was correct and the graphics seemed appropriate.
 The email at first blush seemed on the up and up.

 He started to insert the requested information, such as name, address and credit card number.
 When he got the credit card part he stopped because he didn’t know which credit card he had used for that particular online service.
 He then logged into his account to confirm which credit card to update.
 By doing so he found that the credit card did not expire and he was not in danger of losing his services.

 He then came to the conclusion that he was the target of an email scam.
 If it were not for the act of double-checking his credit card, he would have been scammed.
 Just imagine the damage of providing such info to a scammer.

 What he had not realized, however, was there is a simple way to see if the website the email is directing you to is a legitimate website.
 All you need to do is take your mouse and hold it over the link.
 Generally, your email program will display the URL of the page to which you are being directed.

 After learning this little trick he gave it a try.
 He held his mouse over the hypertext link only to find he was being directed to a bogus website in another country.